KimiaGoodarzi/Mind.A.I.lytics-CNN/README.md

 ## `COMP472ClassVisualization` Script

-The `COMP472ClassVisualization` script, developed in a Jupyter Notebook on Google Colab, is designed to provide insightful visualizations of our dataset.
-This script aids in understanding the data's distribution and characteristics, essential for the subsequent stages of model training and evaluation.
+The `COMP472ClassVisualization` script, is designed to provide insightful visualizations of our dataset.
+This script helps in understanding the data's distribution and characteristics.
 ### Script Features

 - **Class Distribution Plotting**: Utilizes `plot_bar` function to display a bar graph, illustrating the number of images per class within the dataset.
 This visualization helps identify if any class is disproportionately represented.